Psideralis/Binary-Toolkit/README.md

 ### Version
 00.00.000.001
 ### Description:
-A binary toolkit for point to network operations.
+A binary toolkit for cybersecurity operations.
+Includes partially open development headers and object libraries, as well as a command with basic functions: binop.
+## Manual
+See Binary Ops README.md

 ### Netcryptocompress
 #### Status: